sagihaider/COVID_Sentiment_Twitter/README.md

 The hope is that some of these skills are quite general and may apply to any other task/project you undertake in the future.
 Of course, don’t worry if you get stuck- you can always speak to your team mentor or contact Dr Haider Raza (h.raza@essex.ac.uk) for suggestions.

+## General information

+* For this challenge you will be working in groups of 6.
+You will need to come up with the design, discussing and working together as a team.
+Also, you will need to allocate tasks to team members (who will do what, when, how), monitor progress, take actions if something does not work as expected and so on.
+It is all about team management and working in a team.

+* In general, every team member is expected to put around 20 hours of work.

+* And don’t forget to shoot videos, take pictures (both for your presentation and the 10 seconds a day video)

+* I would suggest using [Google Colab](http://colab.research.google.com/).
+Colaboratory is a Google research project created to help disseminate machine learning education and research.
+It's a Jupyter notebook environment that requires no setup to use and runs entirely in the cloud.
+You are only required to have a google account.

 ## Challenge Week Instructions